TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 	1 x Special Bolt
 **Effect**
 	(Projectile)
-	You shoot a special bolt, such as a webshot bolt or a firework bolt.
+	You shoot a [[Special Arrows and Bolts|special bolt]], such as a webshot bolt or a firework bolt.

 # Advanced Combat Techniques
 ## Wrestling